 Learn more about DeVry’s Bachelor’s Degree in Software Development.Learn More

-3Eligible programs include Bachelor of Computer Information Systems and specializations within this program including: Cyber Security Programming, Computer Forensics, Software Programming, Information Systems Security, Web Development and Administration, Database Management and Web Game Programming Specialization.
-Bachelor’s in Engineering Technology - Electronics and the Renewable Energy specialization within this program.
+3Eligible programs include Bachelor in Computer Information Systems and specializations within this program including: Cyber Security Programming, Computer Forensics, Software Programming, Information Systems Security, Web Development and Administration, Database Management and Web Game Programming Specialization.
+Bachelor’s in Engineering Technology.
 Associate in Information Technology and Networking and specializations within this program including: Automation and Electronic Systems and Network Systems Administration.
 Associate in Information Technology and Networking with specialization in Information Systems & Programming.
 Bachelor’s in Information Technology and Networking and specializations within this program including: Cyber Security, Cloud Based Networking and Virtualization and Mobile and Networked Devices.
 Bachelor’s in Software Development and specializations within this program including: Software Design and Programming, Web and Mobile Application Development and Big Data and Analytics.
 Bachelor’s in Network and Communications Management.
 Speak to your Student Support Advisor for additional information.

 4Reference in this publication to any specific trade, firm or corporation name is for general information purposes only and does not constitute an endorsement, recommendation, partnership or certification of any kind by DeVry University.